-2. Pitch sessions on Saturday, May 4, where you will provide a query letter to an editor or agent and discuss your project for about 10 minutes.
-You can register for up to two of these sessions.
+If you select this activity, you will need to submit the first 19 pages of your novel/memoir plus a query letter and 1-page synopsis; your 21-page nonfiction book proposal; or your entire picture book by April 7, 2020.
 NOTE: if there are waitlists for editors/agents, some will be shorter than others–use the link at the bottom of this page to contact us about who has the shortest waitlists among those who are a good fit for you and your work.

-During the afternoon of Saturday, May 4, in the privacy of a hotel meeting room, you will bring a one-page query letter and discuss your project for about 10 minutes with an editor/agent of your choosing; talk about your writing and your publishing ambitions; and ask the editor/agent for reactions to your query and the description of your book.
-If the editor/agent is interested, you will be asked to send sample pages or even the whole manuscript for consideration.
-You will not need to submit anything in advance.
-To help you succeed in your pitch session(s), you also can register to get your query letter critiqued on Friday, May 3 (see activity #3 below) by a panel of one editor and one agent who will NOT include the editor(s)/agent(s) you’re meeting with on Saturday, to give you a chance to improve your query letter prior to your pitch meeting(s).
-In either case, you will bring your query letter to the pitch session on Saturday afternoon.
-It will be handed to the editor/agent for review immediately prior to your session.
+For the pitch sessions on the afternoon of Saturday, May 9, in the privacy of a hotel meeting room, you will bring a one-page query letter and discuss your project for about 10 minutes with an editor/agent of your choice, talk about your writing and your publishing ambitions, and ask the editor/agent for reactions to your query and the description of your book.
+If the guest is interested, you will be asked to send sample pages or even the whole manuscript for consideration.
+You will not submit anything in advance.
+You can register for up to two of these sessions.

 If you also want 1-2 manuscript critiques (see activity #1 above), pitching will give you the chance to introduce other editors and/or agents to your work.
 Do NOT choose the same individual for manuscript critiquing AND pitching.
 It’s much wiser to increase your chances by meeting with as many individuals as you can who are seeking your genre/topic.

-The Query Letter Critique on Friday, May 3 is the rare chance to share your query letter with publishing professionals for completely objective feedback.
+The Query Letter Critique on Friday, May 8 is the rare chance to share your query letter with publishing professionals for completely objective feedback.
 This agent/editor team will be randomly assigned to participants (with the assurance that the team assigned to you will not include anyone you’re meeting with on Saturday, if applicable).
-Their role in these panels is not to accept or reject; rather, their goal is to help you improve your work so you can shine on Saturday and/or in all future queries.
+Their role in this activity is not to accept or reject; rather, their goal is to help you improve your work so you can shine on Saturday and/or in all future queries.
 But, who knows?
 If you submit a great query letter at this Friday Query Letter Critique session, one or both of the panel editors/agents might ask to see your work too!
 It happens often at our conferences.

-You will not submit anything in advance; you’ll bring copies of your query letter with you for the agent-editor panel to read just before you meet with them, so you can craft it right up to the last minute.
+You will not submit anything in advance; you’ll bring copies of your query letter with you for the agent-editor panel to read and discuss before you meet with them, so you can craft it right up to the last minute.
 Two weeks before the conference, we will let you know which editor and agent will team up to help you.

 Note that you do NOT have to register for the Saturday pitch in order to register for the Friday query letter critique–maybe you want to just try out a query letter with some talented industry professionals and get their feedback with no pressure or stress, or maybe you want to improve your letter for future queries.
 These are excellent reasons to take advantage of this unique chance to get important feedback about a submission that is usually just a “yes” or “no” proposition.
 In fact, since we introduced this feature in 2013, most of our guest editors and agents have reported the query letter critique panel was their favorite activity and considered it a must-do for all participants who are serious about getting their best work out there.